ElKinoflop/Blatherskite/README.md

 <h1>Handwired Matrix WIP</h1>

 <h1>Disclaimer</h1>
-Currently untested.
+V1 is currently untested.
 You are ordering at your own risk and there are no guarantees that you end up with a functional item.
 If you do notice any mistakes please contact me (Discord username elkinoflop) so I can fix them.

 <img src="https://github.com/ElKinoflop/Blatherskite/blob/main/images/PXL_20250218_082327506.MP~2.jpg" alt="Blatherskite Photo">